 The La Violetta Story

 La Violetta began producing small quantities of wine at Denmark, on Western Australia’s south coast, in 2008.
 Grapes are sourced from a handful of trusted growers with exceptional vineyards, some amongst the oldest in the state.
-The idea is to keep production at a small scale so that each wine is personally hand-crafted.
+The idea is to keep production at a small scale so that each wine is crafted with care.

 In 2010, La Violetta’s first release, 2008 La Ciornia, featured in Matthew Jukes’ Top 100 and Sarah Ahmed’s Top Five Australian wines.
 The wines are not entered into shows due to the limited volumes produced.